 The framework helps local councils to meet their obligations under the Equality Act 2010 including the Public Sector Equality Duties (PSED)

-The Equality Framework for Local Government (EFLG) comprises five performance areas:
+The Equality Framework for Local Government (EFLG) has four improvement modules:

 In addition, it has three levels of achievement, namely: